6808/6808.github.io/labs/lab2.md

 Once you have created this object, the BLE will call `ble(didUpdateState ...)` to indicate the status of Bluetooth.
-You should check that the status is `BLEState.poweredOn` and if it is, initiate scanning for anthills if the app has previously called `startScanning`.
+You should check that the status is `BLEState.poweredOn` and if it is, initiate scanning for anthills.

-To initiate scanning, call the startScanning method on the `BLE` instance.
+To initiate scanning, call the `startScanning` method on the `BLE` instance.

 Once scanning has started, you will receive a callback to the